ajfisher/building-droids-with-js/slides.md

 <!-- .slide: class="title" -->

-SLASSCOM Robotics Workshop, February 6, 2015 <!-- .element: class="location" -->
+Decompress, March 28, 2015 <!-- .element: class="location" -->

 Andrew Fisher @ajfisher <!-- .element: class="author" -->

 Notes:
 Hi!
 My name is Andrew Fisher and I’m an interaction researcher.
-Today I want to talk to you about web connected hardware and building droids with javascript for the next 30 minutes.
+Today I want to talk to you about web connected hardware and building droids with javascript for the next 15 minutes.

 ---